Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study: Summary and Conclusions

 In summary, we present a relatively simple and effective method for averaging multiple configurations to predict accurate MAE values for the Fe\nobreakdash-Co\nobreakdash-C system.
 We show that the method can be made even more efficient by averaging a few percent of the most energetically favorable structures, with little loss in accuracy.
 In addition, the Fe\nobreakdash-Co\nobreakdash-C system is a good matrix for further modifications (e.g., induction of additional stresses) stabilized by the Fe\nobreakdash-Co nearest neighbor interactions.
 Considering that B-, C-, and N\nobreakdash-doped Fe\nobreakdash-Co alloys possess similar structural and magnetic properties, further research of Fe/Co ordering in interstitially\nobreakdash-doped Fe\nobreakdash-Co can provide much-needed insight towards efficient, rare-earth-free permanent magnet development.
+The utilized method allowed us, at a computational cost slightly exceeding that of the CPA method, to obtain basic magnetic characteristics with similar accuracy, and moreover, provided valuable information about the magnetic properties dependence on the internal structure of the alloy.